Council for the Development of Social Science Research in Africa

-The Council for the Development of Social Science Research in Africa (CODESRIA, French: Conseil pour le développement de la recherche en sciences sociales en Afrique) is Pan-African research organisation headquartered in Dakar, Senegal.
-The current President is Isabel Casimiro with Godwin Murunga serving as Executive Secretary.
+The Council for the Development of Social Science Research in Africa (CODESRIA, French: Conseil pour le développement de la recherche en sciences sociales en Afrique) is a Pan-African research organisation headquartered in Dakar, Senegal.
+Lyn Ossome currently serves as the President of CODESRIA with Zubairu Wai recently appointed as the 8th Executive Secretary of the Council.

 Background

 CODESRIA was established in 1973.
 Its aim is to promote, facilitate and disseminate research (within the social sciences) throughout Africa and also to create a community in which members can work without barriers regarding language, country, age or gender.
 While CODESRIA is an active research organization it does not abstain from serving as a platform for political statements.
 Unlike many other organizations it does not agree with the traditional division of Africa in the social sciences where North Africa is often more or less left out, instead, it tries to equally represent the 5 regions in Africa (North Africa, East Africa, Central Africa, West Africa and South Africa).

 To achieve their mission, CODESRIA cooperates with African institutes (e.g.: ERNWACA, FSS) and non-African institutes and organizations (e.g.: the ASC and the NAI).
 Funding is obtained through various donors ranging from the Dutch and Danish Foreign Ministries, the Senegalese Government, the Ford Foundation to the United Nations.
 In 1997 the organisation received one of the Prince Claus Awards.

 CODESRIA has three governing organs, the General Assembly being the highest, followed by the Executive Committee (headed by Sam Moyo) and the Scientific Committee (headed by Takyiwaa Manuh), each with their own specific roles.

 Contributions to Social Sciences

 CODESRIA grants scholarships.
-These grants comprise all levels from MA to post-doctoral research, organizes conferences and programs focusing on issues related to the social sciences and humanities, publishes in various forms (also see publications) and helps in setting up research training.
-Within the CODESRIA environment different strains of thought can be discerned, namely an older, more Marxist oriented group and a younger, neo-liberal group.
-A third group is characterized by people active in women studies and civil movements.
-Most of the programs offered to people are however dominated by men with the exception of the gender institute (2007 figures).
+These grants comprise all levels from Master's degree to post-doctoral research, organizes conferences and programs focusing on issues related to the social sciences and humanities, publishes in various forms (also see publications) and helps in setting up research training.
 The CODESRIA College of Mentors, a Pan-African initiative aimed at strengthening research capacity in African universities, has featured mentors such as Abdul Karim Bangura, Mshai Mwangola, Josephine Ahikire, Amy Niang, and Laban Ayiro.

+Leadership

+Since its establishment, CODESRIA has been led by Presidents and Executive Secretaries drawn from across Africa’s social science communities.